 - Put the tissue paper fire in the middle of the logs

 To “Roast” Marshmallows

-- Stick marshmallows on chopsticks for “roasting” and eating!
+- Stick marshmallows on chopsticks, sticks, or pencils for “roasting” and eating!

 You can keep your logs and fire in the cylindrical log until the next time!